tektutor/kubernetes-oct-2022/Day1/README.md

 - Let's assume a MCM IC hosting 8 Processors each supporting 128 Cores
   - total cores supported - 8 x 128 x 2 = 2048 cores

+## Linux Kernel Features
+- Supports two interesting features that enable container technology
+  1. Namespace and
+     - each container is separated from other containers as they run in a virtual sandbox environment
+     - each container gets many namespaces
+       - PID namespace
+       - Network namespace, etc
+  2. Control Group (CGroup)
+     - it is through this feature, we can restrict a container hardware resource utilization
+     - For instance, we can restrict a container using only 25% of CPU ( if the OS has let's 4 cores, the container can only use 1 core at the max )

 ## What is Containerization?
 - is an application virtualization technology